NisargDesai99/Data-Structures-and-Algorithms/Projects/Project 1/README.md

-Name:       Nisarg Desai
-NetID:      npd160030
+# Project 1

+## Prime Numbers using Sieve of Eratosthenes

-Project:    1.
-Prime Numbers using Sieve of Eratosthenes
+Find all Prime Numbers between 2 and the user defined limit using an algorithm called the Sieve of Eratosthenes

-IDE Used:   I used VS Code to write the program.
-            I used Terminal to run the program with the javac and java commands.
-            1. change directory to the one with the file
+To run this program:

+1. Download this project
+2. Open Terminal/Command Line
+3. Change directory to this project
-            2. javac <name_of_file.java>
+4. javac <name_of_file.java>
-            3. java <name_of_file>
+5. java <name_of_file>